gbgg/aama-data/bin/README.md

 ##  Data Revision Routine in fuseki Context

-Working with data in a query-delete-revise-upload cycle typically involves periodic invocation of aama-datastore-setup.sh  after a data/LANG/LANG-pdgms.edn has been edited:
+Working with data in a query-delete-revise-upload cycle typically involves periodic invocation of aama-datastore-update.sh  after a data/LANG/LANG-pdgms.edn has been edited:
-    - **usage**: bin/aama-datastore-setup.sh data/LANG (for a single language), bin/aama-datastore-setup.sh "data/*" (to [re-]initiate the whole datastore)
+    - **usage**: bin/aama-datastore-update.sh data/LANG (for a single language), bin/aama-datastore-setup.sh "data/*" (to [re-]initiate the whole datastore)

 This script invokes the following tasks: